unbywyd/tsdiapi-docs/docs/examples/code.md

 - Error codes (400, 401, 403, 404, 500, etc.)
 - Each code MUST have a corresponding schema
 - All possible error scenarios MUST be documented
+- For authenticated routes, 403 response code with `error: string` schema is REQUIRED

 ```typescript
 // Correct